DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### InitiatorAssetRedeemed/ParticipantAssetRedeemed

-These two event log that the `asset` has been redeemed by the counter party, and redeemed before the `asset` timelock, providing the preimage of the `secrect_hash`.
+These two events indicate that `asset` has been redeemed by the other party before the timelock by providing `secret`.

 ```
 event InitiatorAssetRedeemed(uint256 redeemTimestamp, bytes32 secretHash, bytes32 secret, address redeemer, address assetToken, uint256 amount);